ジェルメディウムを使った転写テクニック

 Try to focus on removing the areas where the transferred image is still covered with the paper.

-The following photos show how the result looks like by repeating the steps twice.
+The following photo shows what the result looks like by repeating the steps twice.

 Moisten the whole thing again and slowly remove the fibers of plain paper.